 Over Memorial Day weekend we were invited to a BBQ, I wanted to try something different.
 I always bring the same thing.
 We had recently come back from vacation to visiting the keys and the everglades and my time was limited.
 I don’t know about you but I often have a hard time finding something to bring to a BBQ.
-Give me a dinner to party to plan and I’m all over it but something that can transport easy and is quick to make gives me anxiety for some crazy reason!
+Give me a dinner or party to plan and I’m all over it but something that can transport easy and is quick to make gives me anxiety for some crazy reason!

 Every year my husband and I go with a group of friends to Long Island, New York and we visit all of the awesome wineries.
 The deal is we all make something for the morning ferry ride and we all have to bring some food for through out the day.
 Well, every year I make a simple Stromboli with all Italian meats and cheese.
-When I got the invite to the BBQ I thought I would make my got to Stromboli.
+When I got the invite to the BBQ I thought I would make my go to Stromboli.

 The thing was I wanted to try something new.
 A few nights before we had gone to my parents for dinner and my mom had made Reuben dip.
 I couldn’t stop thinking about it!
 This Irish girl loves her Reuben’s!!
 Then I had an AHHHH HAAAA moment…….
 Why not make a Reuben Stromboli???